WesPeacock/AdjustMnRefs/README.md

 \de A machine or other device designed to catch animals.
 \se_ref earbay raptay
 ````
-This is how the fixed file gets imported:
+This is how the fixed file gets imported -- the *\\se_ref* fields have been imported with a *comp* lexical relation:
 ![Fixed Import](Example/BearTrapImport-fixed.png)

+## The INI file
+The *INI* file allows you to change the field and record markers within the file.
+Values set in the *INI* file will override the defaults or settings on the options on the command line.

 ## Bugs and Enhancements